 More precisely, what is the best transceiver for medium and long range communication way after an SHTF scenario or a major long term grid down situation such as an EMP or other major catastrophe?
 (EGDC) Emergency Grid Down Communications

 This is so wrong.
 They are for short range use only, less than three miles at best unless you're standing on top of a mountain, living in the desert, or standing on a beach where communications is almost visual, point to point (line-of-sight).
 Most of the U.S. is rolling hills and building structures that will minimize longer distance communications.
 2 meter/70 cm is for point to point communications to keep in touch with family, neighbors, prepper group, friends, and in keeping your perimeter secure.
 They will most likely die of a lack of batteries whether they be Alkalines or some kind of rechargeable chemistry which will still have a limited life.
 These include FRS, GMRS, MURS, and even most VHF/UHF amateur radio transceivers and are impossible for long range communication.
-After a few days or weeks most all VHF and UHF repeaters will have gone down forever.
+After a few days or weeks with no power most all VHF and UHF repeaters will have gone down forever.

 What happens if you have to bug out, take all your belongings in your backpack or go bag, and disappear into the wilderness or remote area for an extended period?
 This may never happen but shouldn't you prepare for the worst anyway?
 And if nothing happens at least you have a great system for Field Day every June.
 You can't take your bulky 100 watt HF mobile radio into the woods or anywhere else without a good source of reliable power.
 Also, the radio, antenna, accessories, and batteries will probably weigh more than your whole G.O.O.D. backpack.
 So what are your options?